 Content1.
 How do I apply for financial aid?

-2. What is a PIN and do I need one?
+2. What is a FSA ID and Password and do I need one?

-3. How do I apply for a PIN?
+3. How do I apply for an FSA ID and Password?

 4. When should I apply for aid?